IT3038C/IT3038C.github.io/docs/week-1.md

 ---
-title: Lab 1 – Getting Started with your VMs
+title: Week 1 – Getting Started with your VMs
 ---

-# Lab 1 – Getting Started with your VMs
+# Week 1 – Getting Started with your VMs

 ## Introduction